tembo-io/trunk/cli/README.md

 1. `curl https://sh.rustup.rs -sSf | sh`
 2. `cargo install pg-trunk`

-To upgrade to the latest version of Trunk, run`cargo install pg-trunk`.
+To upgrade to the latest version of Trunk, run `cargo install pg-trunk`.

 ## `trunk build`
-This command allows for building and packaging Postgres extensions from source.
+The `build` command allows for building and packaging Postgres extensions from source.
 Packaged extensions are written to `.trunk/<extension-name>-<extension-version>.tar.gz`.

 ### PGRX Based Extensions